-Endocrine therapy, or hormone therapy, is anti-estrogen treatment used to prevent and treat hormone receptor positive breast cancer.
-Tamoxifen, which interferes with a tumor's ability to use estrogen, is prescribed for both premenopausal and postmenopausal women.
-Aromatase inhibitors, including Femara (letrozole), Arimidex (anastrozole), and Aromasin (exemestane), block the production of estrogen within the body.
+Endocrine therapy, or hormone therapy, is anti-estrogen treatment used to prevent and treat estrogen receptor positive (ER+) breast cancer.
+Tamoxifen (Nolvadex), which interferes with a tumor's ability to use estrogen, is prescribed for both premenopausal and postmenopausal women.
+Aromatase inhibitors, including Arimidex (anastrozole), Femara (letrozole), and Aromasin (exemestane), block the production of estrogen within the body.
 Aromatase inhibitors normally are not used to treat breast cancer in premenopausal women unless accompanied by ovarian function suppression since inhibiting aromatase does not effect the production of estrogen by the ovaries (the most abundant source of estrogen in premenopausal women).

 Blocking the effects of estrogen or decreasing its production in the body is designed to prevent breast cancer or suppress recurrence since the growth of hormone receptor positive breast cancer is promoted by estrogen.
 Please also see our articles on what to eat if you are taking an aromatase inhibitor or tamoxifen.